KainosSoftwareLtd/ASDI-Hackathon/README.md

 Overlays for each type of data should provide enough transparency for city planners to understand why is the green score that value at that location.

 Make point resolution is itself a parameterised variable given the weighted KNN we have deployed

+Functions for an Air Quality Score and Greenspace Score have been derived naively with the latter having at least some input from WHO standards.
+The naive formulas are only meant to serve an MVP product.
+We would welcome domain experts to provide their insight into calibrating these formulas to be more informed.